Turramurra Public School Parents and Citizens Association (P&C) meets once a term in the Staffroom. Check the newsletter for exact dates.

 Events

 Every year, the P&C oversees the running of a wide variety of events at TPS.
-Some are fundraisers, others are designed to bring the TPS community together, and some aim to achieve both of these goals.
-Events are allocated to each year group.
+Some events are fundraisers, others are designed to bring the TPS community together and some aim to achieve both of these goals!

-Each school Year (eg Year 4) is assigned to an event (or events), with the parents of the children in that Year responsible for organising the event.
+Each year group assigned an event (or events), with the parents of the students in the year group responsible for organisation.
 The Class Parents play an important coordination role.

 In a typical year, events include: